 Located approximately 20 minutes outside of Bandar Hilir (depending on traffic), Pantai Klebang is popular stretch of Melaka beach, known for its delicious coconut shakes and food truck businesses.
 It is also the site of some extensive, albeit photogenic, land reclamation.

-An expensive exercise meant to provide swathes of beach front to property developers and hoteliers, 10 years on these vast tracts of land still remain empty, the very businesses it was aimed at resistant to build due to concerns over stability of the soil.
-(Or should I say shifting sands.
-Ahem.)
+An expensive exercise meant to provide swathes of beach front to property developers and hoteliers, 10 years on these vast tracts of land still remain empty, the very businesses it was aimed at resistant to build due to concerns over stability of the soil, or rather, shifting sands, ahem.

-It also angered and frustrated existing home owners, who were promised sea views only to lose value on their properties, while businesses, particularly fisherfolk, lost their livelihoods.
 I attended secondary school in Melaka, and remember coastal scenes of fishermen up to their armpits in the sea, casting large triangular nets for krill, the key ingredient in traditional Melakan delicacies like cincaluk and belacan.
-Today, catching sight of a fisherman in the water is a rarity.

-Yet if there’s one somewhat superficial silver lining to come out of this debacle it the creation of a series of picturesque, pristine white sand dunes.
+If there’s one superficial silver lining to come out of this debacle it’s the creation of a series of picturesque, pristine white sand dunes.

-Piled up 10 to 20 meters high in places, over a relatively compact area, this strange foreign landscape is situated at the end of the Klebang peninsula.
+Piled up 10 to 20 meters high, this strange foreign landscape is situated at the end of the Klebang peninsula.
 On Google Maps its location still appears in the Straits of Melaka, yet it has has been there long enough for Casuarina trees to have sprouted, long weedy grass to grow, and still pools of algae covered water to have formed.

-Fun to climb, 30+ of us from KL Hiking were there last weekend and there were still enough peaks for every person to be king of their own mountain.
+Fun to climb, 30+ of us from KL Hiking paid a visit and found enough peaks for every person to be king of his or her own mountain.

 Tip There’s no shade so get there in the early morning or evening and don’t over do it.
 Sunblock, a hat (or umbrella) and lots of water are a must.
 Hiking sandals are recommended.
 And if you fancy some sand surfing, hit up the toy store in advance and bring a plastic sled.

 Getting there Park up at Pantai Klebang (coordinates below).
 At the end of the road, turn right and continue on the pavement, past the hoarding, and over the barrier.
-You should be able to spot the dunes up ahead to your left by then.
+You should be able to spot the dunes up ahead and slightly left.

 Distance From the parking lot to the dunes, it takes approximately 15 to 20 minutes if you take the direct route, 30 minutes if you detoured to the right as we did.